sgraden/vpc/using-acls.md

 ## APIs and CLIs currently available

-The following table is a summary of ACL related APIs and CLIs available at this moment.
+The following table is a summary of ACL-related APIs and CLIs available in the Beta release.

 * For the parameters, request body, and response details for each API, see the [APIs](apis.md) topic.
-* For installing the CLI plugin and the prerequsite steps of using CLI, see the [Using CLI](use-cli.md) topic.
+* For command details, installing the CLI plugin, and the prerequsite steps of using CLI, see the [Using CLI](how-to-verify-access.html#cli-access) topic.

 | Description | API | CLI |
 |-------------|-----|-----|